 - shredded parmesan cheese, for garnish

-- Using a food processor or immersion blender, pulse together all ingredients until smooth.
-Alternately, whisk together wet ingredients with a hand whisk, then add in garlic, anchovies and parmesan (see note 1).
+- Using a food processor or immersion blender, pulse together all dressing ingredients until smooth.
+Alternately, you can whisk together wet ingredients with a hand whisk, then add in garlic, anchovies and parmesan (see note 1).

 - Taste and adjust for salt and pepper.

 - In a large bowl, toss romaine lettuce with desired amount of dressing.

 - Top with croutons and garnish with parmesan cheese and freshly cracked pepper.

 - Serve immediately.

 - Refrigerate any unused dressing in an airtight container for up to 2 days.

 - If using a hand whisk, mice the garlic, finely chop the anchovies, and finely grate the parmesan cheese.

 Welcome to GypsyPlate!
 I'm Alpana, former wordwide tour manager and professional caterer, now full time blogger.
 I love exploring cuisines from around the world, and my recipes have been featured on sites such as MSN, Parade, Brit + Co, CNET and AOL.
 You can explore my entire collection of sortable recipes in my Recipe Index or learn more about me here.